-Today, less than 8% of global commerce happens online.
+Today, around $4.3T worth of global commerce happens online.
 Stripe is intent on growing that number.

 As businesses and consumers become more comfortable using credit cards online, the proportion of US commerce that takes place online has steadily increased over the last 20 years.

-This growth has created major opportunities in the payments space, and companies like Stripe — the payments unicorn valued at a masive $35B — are hungry to capitalize on them.
+This growth has created major opportunities in the payments space, and companies like Stripe — a payments unicorn valued at a massive $36B — are hungry to capitalize on them.

 “Stripe really did come about because we were really appalled by how hard it was to charge for things online.” — John Collison